CGvanDrunen/Portfolio_minor_ADS/README.md

 external sources, it is important to first identify clearly what kind of model is needed in order to answer the team’s research question.
-Our goal is to predict 1 day ahead the energy production & consumption of a NZEB, short for net zero energy building, thus a time-series regression model is required in any case.
+Our goal is to predict 1 day ahead the energy production & consumption of a NZEB, short for net zero energy building, thus a time-series based regression model is required in any case.
 The team then decided that everyone should try to find about 5 articles and place them in the Excel file I referred to earlier
 ![Literature Review](Literature_Review.xlsx), together with a short summary